 The Heart Nebula – What is it?

-The Heart Nebula is an emission nebula in the constellation of Cassiopeia.
+It is an emission nebula in the constellation of Cassiopeia.
 It is a stellar nursery where stars are born.

-The Heart Nebula is a complex nebula in the center of the Milky Way Galaxy, part of one of the largest star-forming regions.
+This Nebula is a complex nebula in the center of the Milky Way Galaxy, part of one of the largest star-forming regions.
 It is also known as IC 1805.